Childproofing and Preventing Household Accidents

 - toxic substances: under the kitchen sink, in the medicine cabinet, in the garage or garden shed, or even in a purse or other place where medicines are stored

 - the potential for a fall: on stairs, slippery floors, from high windows, or from tipping furniture

 - choking hazards: including an unsafe sleep environment, foods that pose a choking risk (like grapes or hot dogs), button batteries, and items inside and outside the home that could entrap or strangle a child

-You can make these places safer, but the most important safeguard is to watch young kids at all times.
+The most important safeguard is to always keep a close eye on young kids.
 Even if your home is childproofed, it only takes an instant for babies and toddlers to fall, run over to a hot stove, or put the wrong thing in their mouths.
-Your watchfulness is your child's best defense.

-However, accidents will still happen, so it's important to be prepared.
+Accidents will still happen, though.
+So it's important to be prepared.
 If you're expecting a baby or have kids, it's wise to:

-- Learn cardiopulmonary resuscitation (CPR) and the age-appropriate Heimlich maneuver.
+- Learn cardiopulmonary resuscitation (CPR) and age-appropriate abdominal thrusts (the Heimlich maneuver).

 - Keep these numbers near the phone (for yourself and caregivers):